aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 I joined at this pivotal moment as the **founding designer**, tasked with leading **0–1 product design** to serve moderators, client success teams, social media and community managers across industries like sports, gaming, and entertainment.

-My work also included leading the **relaunch of the marketing website** to reflect the maturity of the technology and drive organic growth.
+My work also included leading the **relaunch of the marketing website** to reflect the maturity of the technology and drive growth.

 ---